- Overview

 Direct employer integration with Indeed Apply

-Integrate with Indeed Apply for direct employers and third parties representing direct employers.
+Integrate with Indeed Apply, for direct employers and third parties acting on their behalf.

 Overview

-Sending an XML feed to Indeed enables you to better control how your jobs appear on Indeed.
-Indeed Apply enables job seekers to easily apply to your jobs on Indeed, which improves the job seeker experience and helps you make the right hires faster.
+When you send an XML feed to Indeed, you control how your jobs appear on Indeed.
+When you add Indeed Apply, job seekers can apply more easily, which improves their experience and helps you hire faster.

-If you have any questions, reach out to your Client Success representative.
-If you don't have a designated representative, contact us using this web form.
+If you have questions, contact your Client Success representative.
+If you do not have one, contact us through this web form.

 Requirements